Formal-Methods-of-Robotics/Small-Gain-theorem/README.md

-# Formal proof of the Small-Gain theorem in Isabelle/HOL theorem prover
+# Formal proof of the Small-gain theorem in Isabelle/HOL theorem prover